Pittsburgh vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have gone over the current 57-point total in all four games this season.
+- Pittsburgh has combined with its opponents to score more than 59 points in three of four games this season.

-- Georgia Tech's games have gone over 57 points in two opportunities this season.
+- Georgia Tech has combined with its opponents to score more than 59 points in two games this season.

-- Saturday's total is 25.3 points lower than the two team's combined 82.3 points per game average.
+- Saturday's over/under is 23.3 points lower than the two team's combined 82.3 points per game average.

-- These two squads combine to allow 41.8 points per game, 15.2 fewer than this contest's over/under.
+- This contest's total is 17.2 points above the 41.8 these two squads combine to allow per game this season.

-- The average total in Panthers games this season is 55.9, 1.1 points fewer than Saturday's total of 57 .
+- Panthers games have an average total of 55.9 points this season, 3.1 fewer than Saturday's over/under.

-- In 2021, games involving the Yellow Jackets have averaged a total of 56.9 points, 0.1 fewer than this game's set over/under.
+- The 59 over/under in this game is 2.1 points above the 56.9 average total in Yellow Jackets games this season.

 Pittsburgh Stats and Trends